ChainedTears/rabbitt/README.md

 # 🐰 rabbitt
 An AI.
 But not just any AI - an "agent" that can do tasks on your behalf.
 Fun weekend side project I made 😄 <br>
-You can use your R1 to send Discord messages and control Rabbitt - [here](https://github.com/GikitSRC/rabbitt_integration)
+You can use your R1 to send Discord messages and control Rabbitt - [here](https://github.com/GikitSRC/rabbitt_integration).
+If you like this project, leave it a ⭐!

 ---